 Consequences of Non-renewal of Food License

-The FSSAI online registration of the food business is mandatory for compliance with the Food Safety and Standards Act, 2006.
+The FSSAI online registration of the food business, is mandatory under the Food Safety and Standards Act, 2006.
 FSSAI has requested that all FBOs should apply for renewal within 30 days before the current license expires.

-If in case, the application for the renewal of the license isn’t submitted within the stipulated time, the Food Business is charged a penalty of ₹100 per day that they fail to apply for the same.
-In addition to this, FSSAI might also decide to deem the license as expired and FBO might have to apply for a fresh license.
-Not only does this tarnish your reputation as a Food Business in the eyes of the law, but it will also cost your business much more to apply for a new license as compared to filing for renewal.
+If in case, the application for the renewal of the license isn’t submitted within the stipulated time, then the Food Business will be charged a penalty of ₹100 per day when they fail to apply for the same.
+In addition to this, FSSAI might also decide to deem the license as expired and the FBO might have to apply for a fresh license.
+Not only does this tarnish your reputation as a Businessman in the eyes of the law, but it will also cost your business much more to apply for a new license as compared to filing for renewal.